BRTrains/BRTrains2/README.md

 ### Adding Content to the Pack
 If you want to add to the pack, just pull request it and it might make it in.
-Alternatively, if you just want to steal the build script then go wild.
+Alternatively, if you just want to steal the build script(s) then go wild.